ADolbyB/flipper-zero-files/README.md

-# Flipper Zero Files 3.0
+# Flipper Zero Files 0.3.1

-Update: 5/2024:

 This is a carefully curated collection of various Flipper Zero resources combined into a single repository for my own research and learning as a Computer Engineer and now AI Graduate Student.

 First, I install the DarkFlippers' `Unleashed` firmware.
 Next, all relevent apps in the new official Flipper Labs [Flipper App Store](https://lab.flipper.net/apps) are installed.
-Finally, all the aditional files here from the `cfwFiles` are then added for all the extra "goodies".
+Finally, all the additional files here from the `cfwFiles` are then added for all the extra "goodies".

 If you have a Flipper Zero device, I suggest the following:
-- Rule #1: Don't do anything stupid on any devices that are not YOUR OWN.
+- Rule #1: Don't do anything stupid or illegal on any devices that are not YOUR OWN.
 - Rule #2: Know your appropriate governing agency's laws/regulations on Wireless Spectrum alocation.
-Here in the US, we have the FCC part 15 which deals with 'unlicensed' spectrum.
+Here in the US, we have the FCC part 15 which deals with 'unlicensed' spectrum in various bands, included in which are:
+    - 315MHz | 433 MHz | 915 MHz
 - I am also a radio Amateur, so I am afforded FCC Part 97 as well.
 YMMV.

 If none of this makes sense to you, then you probably should not own or be using a Flipper Zero device.